By David Henson, Toastmasters International

 At the bare minimum you’ll need to have your laptop and remote clicker.
 But what else can you take so that you feel comfortable at the meeting?

-I suggest taking along the connection cables such as an HDMI cable and a VGA cable as well as any connection adaptors that may be required.
+I suggest taking along the connection cables such as an HDMI cable like the and a VGA cable as well as any connection adaptors that may be required.

 When I’m presenting, I often take my own projector, stand and screen but that may be going a bit too far!